 His research topics include grapevine physiology and grape berry biochemistry.
 Prof Deloire received the ANVAR award for his contribution towards the establishment of a company that specializes in grapevine innovations and the optimization of harvest potential in relation to wine styles.

 He worked as Professor in Viticulture at Stellenbosch University (Department of Viticulture and Oenology) from 2009 to 2012 and was head of the department from 2011 to 2012.
-Since January 2013 he is the Director of the National Wine and Grape Industry Centre (Charles Sturt University, Wagga Wagga, Australia).
+Alain was the Director of the National Wine and Grape Industry Centre (Charles Sturt University, Wagga Wagga, Australia) from January 2013 to September 2016.

 Specialisation: Ecophysiology of grapevine fruit growth and composition